 Managing with Labor's Values - Part 2: Building Accountability (LB560)

 Can you be an effective manager while staying true to the values of the labor movement?
-The answer is emphatically: yes!
-Not only is it possible to manage staff without compromising on values, it is critical that managers at unions and social justice organizations get the training they need to become effective leaders and make the best use of limited resources.
-Through the Managing with Labor's Values: Building Accountability workshop, participants will develop an understanding of different behavioral styles at work and learn how to adapt when conflicting styles cause misunderstandings, unproductive efforts and impede progress on reaching goals.
+Not only is it possible to manage staff without compromising values, it is critical that managers at unions and social justice organizations get the training they need to become effective leaders and make the best use of limited resources.
+As the second part in a two part series, this workshop focuses on organizational effectiveness through accountability.
+Learn methods and gain new tools in improving individual and organizational success and in building effective teams.

 Key Topics & Outcomes